openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

     "status_verbose": "product found"
 }
 ```

+For more details, see the reference documentation for [Get A Product By Barcode](https://openfoodfacts.github.io/openfoodfacts-server/reference/api.html#tag/Read-Requests/operation/get-product-by-barcode)

 <!-- Probably have a conclusion that links to the next possible topic eg filter countries using lc and cc-->